cmswart/Project1-Group1/README.md

 3. https://www.kaggle.com/datasets/sudalairajkumar/undata-country-profiles ( Country Statistics- UNData)

 ## Breakdown Of Tasks:

 Honorine- Is there a positive or negative correlation between Employment: Services (% of employed) and happiness score?

 Michelle- is there a correlation between population density and happiness score

 Cassie - Top 5 happiest countries and bottom 5 happiest countries

-Jordan - Presentation, implications of our findings, lessons learned
+Jordan - Presentation, implications of our findings, lessons learned and World map

-## Analysis
+## Analysis and Conclusion

+We analyzed the 2017 World Happiness Report.
+Our goal was to analyze the data and use the data to help find trends that will drive World Improvement Network's next venture.
+We used pandas to create DataFrame and to clean and format our datasets.
+We created a Jupyter notebook and Matplotlib illustrating the final data analysis and created visualizations for our data.
+We were able to identify top 5 happiest countries and bottom 5 countries.
+We also found out that there's a loose correlation between Population Density and Happiness Score, but there's a strong positive correlation between Employment: Services (% of employed) and the Happiness Score.